 Feisty flushers and natural retrievers, the field bred English Cocker Spaniel is a great choice for upland hunters.

-This series of Project Upland hunting dog breed profiles focuses on the hunting characteristics that set one breed apart from another, understanding that within a breed individual dogs may vary in temperament, conformation, instincts and abilities.
+This series of Project Upland hunting dog breed profiles focuses on the hunting traits that set one breed apart from another, understanding that within a breed, each dog may vary in temperament, conformation, instincts and abilities.
 This particular article focuses on the English Cocker Spaniel.

-Unique among other breeds, the English Cocker Spaniel is actually named for the bird it was developed to hunt—the woodcock.
-Early 19th century British hunters, only differentiating between land spaniels and water spaniels, referred to all spaniels less than 25 pounds as “cocker spaniels.”
-When the first spaniel breed club was formed in 1885, it established breed standards for the different types of spaniels, thus distinguishing cockers from other spaniels.
-When cockers were introduced in the United States, breeders started developing lines with heavier coats, shorter muzzles, and smaller size.
-Then followed the split between the English cockers, the ones typically used as field dogs, and the American cockers—longer haired, show ring dogs.
+Unique among other breeds, the English cocker spaniel is actually named for the bird it was developed to hunt — the woodcock.
+Early 19th century British hunters, distinguishing only between land spaniels and water spaniels, referred to all spaniels less than 25 pounds as “cocker spaniels.”
+When the first spaniel breed club was formed in 1885, it established breed standards for the different types of spaniels, thus distinguishing them from other spaniels.
+After they were introduced in the United States, breeders started developing lines with heavier coats, shorter muzzles and smaller size.
+Then followed the split between the English cockers, the ones typically used as field dogs, and the American cockers — longer haired, show ring dogs.

 English cockers are compact, solid, and well built for efficiently navigating low thick cover.
 They are energetic and willing to work.
 Trained to heel, they work in tandem with pointers who remain steady on a bird while the cockers flush and retrieve.
 In addition to this, they excel at working in gun range on their own to locate and flush game.

-As retrievers, English cockers are tenacious.
+As retrievers, they are tenacious.
 They push through any kind of thick cover be it grouse woods, woodcock river edges, or dense quail fields.
-They are less likely to quarter than some of the other flushing breeds—more likely to penetrate seeking objectives.
+They are less likely to quarter than some of the other flushing breeds, more likely to penetrate seeking objectives.

-The breed is generally referred to as having a medium energy level, but most field cockers show an enthusiasm that pushes the energy meter a little higher.
-Above all, cockers work with what can be described as no less than pure happiness.
-Tails and legs a blur, perpetually exuberant.
-Oh, and wonderful family dogs.
+The breed is generally referred to as having a medium energy level, but most field cockers show an excitement that pushes the energy meter a little higher.
+Above all, they work with what can be described as no less than pure happiness — tails and legs a blur, constantly exuberant.
+Oh, and they are wonderful family dogs.

-Our research didn’t turn up any consensus on whether English cockers are early, medium, or late bloomers.
+Our research didn’t turn up any consensus on whether English cocker spaniels are early, medium, or late bloomers.
 Yet in training, most cocker owners find them to be biddable but soft.
 Harsh correction with or without an e-collar should be avoided.
 Low force, positive training methods are recommended.